tip-org/tools-paper/paper.md

 # Introduction

-When you make an inductive theorem prover, there are lots of stuff to take into consideration, like:

-* lambdas and higher-order functions
-* polymorphism
-* a nice frontend! (not to be neglected.)
-* benchmarks
-* connecting to an underlying prover (SMT rewriting or FO)
-* LEMMA DISCOVERY
-* falsifying conjectured lemmas, which is usually not the focus of an inductive prover, so you don't end up spending time on proving non-theorems (hbmc/quickcheck)
-* instantiating induction schemas

-Your may have an new idea in one of these areas, for instance an amazing idea of a new induction principle.
-This tool enables you to try it out with the existing infrastructure of a state-of-the-art inductive theorem prover.

-We have boiled down our knowledge from writing HipSpec [@hipspecCADE], which connects Haskell, our theory exploration tool QuickSpec [@quickspec] and SMT and FO theorem provers.
-With this work, we modularize it and make it accessible for the community.

 We have observed a new growth in interest in automated inductive theorem proving, with support in dedicated and general theorem provers and assistants such as Zeno [@zeno], HipSpec [@hipspecCADE], Hipster [@hipster], CVC4 [@cvc4], Pirate [@SPASSInduction], Dafny [@dafny], and the Graphsc [@graphsc].
 Spurred by this we started collecting benchmarks to be able to compare and evaluate theorem provers (in earlier work [@TIP-benchmarks]).
 At the time of writing, we have 351 benchmarks.

-So then two different goals:

-* To encourage people to write their own provers (based on our API or command-line tools or whatever)
-* To ease interopability with existing (and future provers) that want to use their own format.

 However, they don't support the same formats.
 We identify a core of what the different theorem provers use and need.

+This paper accompanies the test suite and is an exciting tool on its own.

+In comparison to Why3 [@boogie11why3],
+* not an own format: uses smtlib with small extensions
+* light weight:
+    * no enforced termination check on fucntion definitions
+    * no module system
+* low-overhead encodings to underlying theorem provers (comparisons?)
+We can work in harmony together with Why3, and to that end we have a why3 output mode to be able to tap into the resources provided by them.
+Using Why3 (WhyML?) as an input format is considered, or adding our extension to smtlib as an output to Why3.

+With this work we want to work on closing the gap on the inductive theorem proving part that is open even in the precense of work like Why3.
+Outstanding differences to Why3:
+* a more light-weight monomorphisation pass
+* haskell frontend
+* no termination check
+* quickspec support
+* low-level format suitable for expressing benchmarks
+* todos^[induction passes, partiality semantics]

+We have boiled down our knowledge from writing HipSpec [@hipspecCADE], which connects Haskell, our theory exploration tool QuickSpec [@quickspec] and SMT and FO theorem provers.
+With this work, we modularize it and make it accessible for the community.

+Your may have an new idea in one of these areas, for instance an amazing idea of a new induction principle.
+This tool enables you to try it out with the existing infrastructure of a state-of-the-art inductive theorem prover.
+Because, when you make an inductive theorem prover, there are lots of stuff to take into consideration and deal with, including:

+* lambdas and higher-order functions,
+* polymorphism,
+* a frontend to be able to type in problems,
+* benchmarks,
+* connecting to an underlying SMT or FO prover,
+* lemma discovery,
+* falsifying conjectures^[which is usually not the focus of an inductive prover, so you don't end up spending time on proving non-theorems (hbmc/quickcheck)],
+* instantiating induction schemas

-Furthermore, our library contains many ingredients important for inductive theorem proving, for instance theory exploration.
+Our library contains many ingredients important for inductive theorem proving, for instance theory exploration.
 We show how to use the current infrastructure to connect the induction mode in CVC4 [@cvc4] with QuickSpec2 [@quickspec], in a bash script!
-(Add induction tactic to tip to use a theorem prover without induction
-(Z3 or with monotonox allows us to use E or vampire...) this is the essence of HipSpec, of course)
+(Add induction tactic to tip to use a theorem prover without induction (Z3 or with monotonox allows us to use E or vampire...) this is the essence of HipSpec, of course)

+This work has two different goals:

+* To encourage people to write their own provers (based on our API or command-line tools or whatever)
+* To ease interopability with existing (and future provers) that want to use their own format.

 Maybe some example property right here: side by side comparison of format supported by CVC4 and SMTInd.

+## Random example

+In our format

 ```{.tip-include }
 example.smt2
 ```

+After monomorphisation, lambda lifting, match to if-then-else and axiomatization of function
+declarations:

 ```{.tip-include
     .TypeSkolemConjecture .Monomorphise .LambdaLift